 Personal Injury Example 1: Car Accident

 It happens all too frequently: a law abiding citizen arrives at a 4-way stop.
 There are no other cars around, so the citizen pulls into the intersection.
 A car comes barreling down the perpendicular road, with a distracted driver texting on her phone.
-She doesn’t see the Stop sign in time, and T-bones the law abiding citizen, causing whiplash.
+She doesn’t see the “Stop” sign in time, and T-bones the law abiding citizen.
+The car crash causes the citizen to suffer whiplash and back problems.

 There may be a personal injury claim whenever a driver’s negligence causes injury to another driver.
 The negligent act may be engaging in something that impairs the driver’s abilities, such as drinking and driving, or texting while driving.
 It could also be failing to obey traffic laws.
 Or it could be failure to get to do important maintenance, such as replacing worn brake pads.